CP-TSAI/cpp-boilerplate/readme.md

 ## To do list
-- Figure out how to use travis, coveralls
+- [x] Meet on 9/24 for part B
-- PID definition
+- [ ] Figure out how to use travis, coveralls
-- meet on 9/24 for part B
+- [ ] send a Pull Request to pair B
-- send a Pull Request to pair B
+- [ ] check the Pull Request from pair B
-- check the Pull Request from pair B
+- [ ] cppcheck, cpplint, google test
-- cppcheck, cpplint, google test
+- [ ] PID definition

 ## Overview